smarter-sh/community/wg-ai-gateway/charter.md

 This project came from WG Serving and specifically handles advanced routing and load-balancing for inference which is informed by metrics and capabilities being advertised by the model serving platform (e.g. VLLM).
-In this vein, the GIE is effectively an alternative to the Kubernetes `Service` API, whereas this WG means to operate more at the `Gateway` and `HTTPRoute` level.
+In this vein, the GIE is effectively an alternative to the Smarter `Service` API, whereas this WG means to operate more at the `Gateway` and `HTTPRoute` level.

 Use cases which have to interact with the model serving layer for networking